INRIA/frobel-open-gifts/README.md

 * Samuel Huron,
 * Romain Di Vozzo,
 * Mathieu Le Goc,
-* ( Add your name here by sending your own gift. )
+* ( Add your name here by pull requesting your own model of toy. )

 ## Institution
 First version was forged at: